Mibrahim7147/CyberDuelists/README.md

 # CyberDuelists
-A cybersecurity themed card game with turn based mechanics buit with Vue and Flask
+A cybersecurity themed card game with turn based mechanics built with Vue and Flask